Marko Atlagić

-Marko Atlagić (Марко Атлагић; born 30 April 1949) is a Croatian-born, Serbian politician and historian.
+Marko Atlagić (Марко Атлагић; born 30 April 1949) is a Serbian politician and historian.
 He is one of the leaders of the Serbian Progressive Party (SNS) and Head of the Historical Department at the Faculty of Philosophy at the University of Priština in North Mitrovica, with auxiliary historical sciences as his preferred field.

-Early life, education
+During his tenure in the National Assembly, he was known for making derogatory remarks on political opponents.

+Eucation and work

 Born in Ostrovica, PR Croatia, FPR Yugoslavia, Atlagić finished primary school and high school in his hometown and in Benkovac.
 He later graduated from the Faculty of Philosophy at the University of Zadar, where in 1981 he received his master's degree in history.
-His professional biography states that he received his PhD from the University of Priština in Kosovo (later headquartered in Kosovska Mitrovica) in 1996.
-However, the accuracy of this information came into question in 2022 following a scandal regarding his alleged biographical forgeries.
-There is no record of his PhD thesis in the university's catalog and he was unable to publicly show it.
-He worked as a professor and a member of the senate of the same university in Serbia.
+His professional biography states that he received his PhD from the University of Priština in modern-day Kosovo (later headquartered in Kosovska Mitrovica) in 1996.
+The accuracy of this information has been questioned, as his official biography states that he earned his PhD during a period when borders and roads were blocked due to the Yugoslav wars, while he was also holding political office.
+There is no record of his doctoral thesis in the university’s catalog, and he has not been able to publicly produce it.

 Scientific works

 He reportedly published 8 books and 150 scientific papers.
-However, in 2022 it was revealed that at the time there was no available list of his works; Google Scholar and ORCID did not list him in their registry, Scopus listed one work, meanwhile Serbian Citation Index listed 29, out of which 14 were published in Zbornik radova by the institute of the same University of Priština where he works as a professor, and 12 were in journal Baština where he is a member of the editorial board.
-Promoting himself as an expert on heraldry and vexillology, some of his works were critically reviewed by SANU academic historian Slavko Gavrilović, and heraldist Dragomir Acović, who deemed it as scientifically worthless due to its falsifications, false references, lack of knowledge, exceptional claims, and low literacy level.
+However, in 2022 it was revealed that at the time there was no available list of his works on Google Scholar and ORCID; Scopus listed one work, meanwhile SCI listed 29, out of which 14 were published in Zbornik radova by the institute of the same University of Priština where he works as a professor, and 12 were in journal Baština where he is a member of the editorial board.

+Some of his works on heraldry and vexillology were critically reviewed by SANU academic historian Slavko Gavrilović, and heraldist Dragomir Acović, who deemed it as scientifically worthless due to its falsifications, false references, lack of expertise, exceptional claims, as well as low mastery of language and style.